Is exploring Social Media Pros and Cons your brand’s best friend or its biggest headache?

 Risk of Negative Feedback

-A negative tweet or Facebook post can go viral and damage your brand image.
-For example, in 2017, United Airlines faced a PR nightmare when a passenger was forcibly removed from a flight, and the incident spread across social media like wildfire.
+A negative tweet or Facebook post can go viral, harming brand image.
+In 2017, United Airlines faced a PR disaster when passenger removal went viral, proving the cons of social media.

 Challenges in Measuring ROI